-To support staff in their planning and delivery of the 'Curriculum for RSE,' the PSHE Lead will assist by providing lesson plans and activities for colleagues.
+To support staff in their planning and delivery of the 'Curriculum for RSE,' the PSHE Lead will assist by learning resources and activities for colleagues.
 They will also gather assessments, liaise with PSHE advisors, plan INSET to meet staff needs, and coordinate with visitors who support the RSE curriculum.